 On the first Saturday of every month and during the holidays we have SIGNtific, our Deaf-led family events with voiceover interpreters, suitable for deaf and hearing audiences.

 On the last Wednesday of each month adults are welcome into the museum for an evening of fun.
 We always have BSL events - see our Lates page for details

 The next VIscovery event for visitors who are partially sighted or blind will be taking place on 14 October.

 Audio-described tour of Information Age

-Join one of our Volunteer Tour Guides on a journey through the history of information and communications technology in our Information Age gallery on the 2nd floor.
-This tour is recommended for blind and partially sighted adults.
-To book a place or for more information please ringl our call centre on 0207 942 4000.
+Join one of our Volunteer Tour Guides on a journey through history.
+Available in the Information Age gallery on Level 2, this tour is recommended for blind and partially sighted adults.
+To book a place or for more information please ring our call centre on 020 7942 4000.

 Find out about upcoming audio-described object handling sessions in the Information Age gallery.